manuelbent/numeri-api/README.md

 ### 3. track events

-Now you can start tracking events from your application using any custom event names and properties:
+Now you can start tracking events from your application using any custom event names and properties.

 ```bash
 # views